Banner of Peace: Important cultural events with the Banner of Peace

-The banner of peace was first raised at the North Pole by the famous traveler Fyodor Konyukhov in 1988.
+The banner of peace was first raised at the North Pole by the traveler Fyodor Konyukhov in 1988.
 In 1999, participants of the first international complex Antarctic expedition "Towards to XXI" raised the banner of peace at the South Pole.
 The banners from these expeditions are now exhibited in the International Centre of the Roerichs.

 In October, 2004 during the celebration of Roerich's 100th anniversary, the banner of peace which had been to the space station was presented to the Indian Parliament.
 Taking the banner, Speaker S. Chatterji said:

-"It will be kept in the library of Indian Parliament as most precious treasure."
+"It will be kept in the library of the Indian Parliament as most precious treasure."

 The Banner of Peace is included in the structure of the coats of arms of some institutions and public organizations.
 Among them the Nicholas Roerich Museum in New York City, The World Organisation of Culture of Health, International non-governmental organisation "International Centre of the Roerichs", etc.